carpentries-incubator/julia-novice/_episodes/06-control-flow.md

 objectives:
 keypoints:
 - "Interfaces are informal"
-- "Use for loops for a known number of iterations and while loops for an unkown number of iterations."
+- "Use for loops for a known number of iterations and while loops for an unknown number of iterations."
 ---

 {% include links.md %}